-We are a consortium of like-minded Anglican evangelicals who hold to the Protestant and Reformed confession of the Thirty-nine Articles of Religion.
+We are a consortium of Anglican evangelicals who hold to the Protestant and Reformed confession of the Thirty-nine Articles of Religion.

 We affirm that …